Can You Sell A House In Foreclosure CA?

 A loan modification may be your preferred option of the many alternatives available.
 However, you’ll first need to obtain approval from your lender.
 When you first applied for your loan, you signed a contract outlining how much you would pay each month and how long you would have to repay all your debts.

 The bank will then place a lien on your property.
-If you decide to sell your house before the mortgage is paid off, your lender is given the remaining balance, which removes the lien.
+If you sell your house before the mortgage is paid off, your lender is given the remaining balance, which removes the lien.
 Modifications change the initial terms of your loan.
 However, these changes can vary considerably.
 They could involve permanent or short-term alterations to your term, interest rate, or monthly payment.

 The purpose of loan modification is to make your monthly payments more manageable.
 If you want to avoid foreclosure and all the issues that come with it, you should consider asking your bank to modify the loan terms to allow you to continue paying your monthly dues on time.